 Experts feel that deriving insights out of unstructured data are more of a business challenge than something to do with using the latest technology.
 There is a range of technologies already available to mine this data.
 Some of the simple and common techniques include manually tagging the metadata for further text mining and analysis, while other techniques, natural language processing (NLP), data mining, web mining, document classification, and text analytics aid in interpreting this information so that powerful algorithms can be applied to these large volumes of data.
 With the growing popularity of technologies such as Hadoop, the focus is shifting towards exploring this chaotic realm of unstructured data to derive a structure and usefulness.

-The market offers a range of social media management tools, such HubSpot, Google Analytics, HootSuite, and so on, that allow organizations to manage and monitor their social media engagement with a definite ROI.
+The market offers a range of social media management tools, such as HubSpot, Google Analytics, HootSuite, and so on, that allow organisations to manage and monitor their social media engagement with a definite ROI.

-Mining unstructured data can benefit organizations in the following ways:
+Mining unstructured data can benefit organisations in the following ways:

-- Take Risks – Carry out the risk-analysis based on text mining that gives organizations an access to the right information at the right time, enabling them to improve their ability to manage risks.
+- Take Risks – Carry out the risk-analysis based on text mining that gives organisations access to the right information at the right time, enabling them to improve their ability to manage risks.

 - Prevent Frauds – Mitigate and handle cyber-crimes and frauds more effectively.

-- Improve Customer Service – By analyzing customer sentiments, organizations can listen to their customers in the real sense, instead of relying on merely on sales performance data.
+- Improve Customer Service – By analysing customer sentiments, organisations can listen to their customers, instead of relying on merely on sales performance data.
 They can make changes to their services or products to improve customer experience.
 Text analytics software is used quite often today to improve the quality, effectiveness, and speed of resolving customer issues and queries.

-- Innovation – By analyzing the unstructured data, organizations can realize gaps in the industry which they can bridge by innovating and coming up with new features and products that can impact society in a positive way.
+- Innovation – By analysing the unstructured data, organisations can realise gaps in the industry which they can bridge by innovating and coming up with new features and products that can impact society in a positive way.

-In conclusion, by mining unstructured data for actionable insights, organizations will be able to have a much more fulfilling experience in providing better products, services, and customer experience, aligning with their business goals.
+In conclusion, by mining unstructured data for actionable insights, organisations will be able to have a much more fulfilling experience in providing better products, services, and customer experience, aligning with their business goals.

 So, is there business value in unstructured data?
 With a sound strategy and the right tools, the answer is a ‘YES’.

 At Inteliment, we have developed Texonomix, a Text Analytics & Mining Engine for extracting meaning and insight from textual and unstructured data.
-Texonomix helps in presenting these insights through intuitive and interactive visualizations which help organizations discover hidden patterns.
+Texonomix helps in presenting these insights through intuitive and interactive visualisations which help organisations discover hidden patterns.